ksamuk/pixy/docs/guide/pixy_guide.rst

 1. Generate a VCF with Invariant Sites and perform filtering
 ======

-If you did not already generate an 'allsites' VCF (VCF with invariant sites), see the guide here: https://pixy.readthedocs.io/en/latest/invar/allsitesQuickstart.html
+If you did not already generate an 'allsites' VCF (VCF with invariant sites), `see the guide here <https://pixy.readthedocs.io/en/latest/invar/generating_invar.html>`_.

 .. note::
     When working with whole genome data, we suggest you generate *separate invariant sites VCFs for each chromosome*.
 This is to prevent